matthid/synclib/Usage.md

 ```
 Is starting the UI with the given configuration.
 Thats basically all you need to do.

-This API is not finished jet so ...
+This API is not finished jet so be prepared for changes...

+### Running

+Now if you have your RunApplication.fsx properly configured (or should i say "programmed")
+you can run "your" program.

+If you have downloaded the binaries just run "StartUi.cmd"
+under Windows and "StartUi.sh" under Linux/Max.
+On Linux/Mac you must have a Mono > 2.10.8 installed and in your PATH
+Basically what you have to do is copy the lib/FSharp contents to your

 ## Advanced configuration